Vape Juice Nicotine Levels - Which is Best For You?

 E-cig nicotine levels may have an affect on how enjoyable vaping is for you.
 There are several considerations that should be made when considering the best option:

-- Taste and Throat Hit: Higher nicotine levels can give e-liquids a harsher taste and throat hit.
-Some vapers prefer a lower vaping nicotine level that gives a smoother hit and allows them to enjoy the flavor better.
+- Taste and Throat Hit: Higher vape juice nicotine levels can give e-liquids a harsher taste and throat hit.
+Some vapers prefer a lower vaping nicotine level that gives a smoother hit and allows them to enjoy the flavour better.

 - Usage: A person that vapes only sparingly throughout the day might do well with a higher nicotine level.
-Individuals who vape in longer sessions however, may feel that the higher levels are too much for them - maybe even causing dizziness or nausea.
+Individuals who vape in longer sessions however, may feel that the higher e cig nicotine levels are too much for them - maybe even causing dizziness or nausea.

 - Smoking Equivalency: For many vapers who once smoked, it is important to find a nicotine level that gives an equal level of pleasure as they felt when they smoked.
 Someone who was once a very heavy smoker may enjoy a heavier nicotine level.
 However, vaping is much different than smoking, and even some heavy smokers prefer a lighter nicotine level.